egc112/ddwrt/Wireless Access Point.md

 -   Keep DNSMasq enabled (both on Basic Setup page and Services page)

--   On Setup \> Advanced Routing, keep Operating mode in the default Gateway (the wiki says Router mode but do not do that, either it does not matter (this case) or break things)
+-   On Setup \> Advanced Routing, keep Operating mode as default Gateway (the wiki says Router mode but do not do that, either it does not matter (this case) or break things)